 What is a bridge abutment?

-A bridge typically consists of two main parts, the substructure and the superstructure.
-The substructure of a bridge includes the abutment, which supports the soil on which the bridge sits.
-Additionally, substructure can also refer to the piling, which transfers the bridge loads from the bridge into the piling and into the deeper layers of the soil.
+A bridge typically consists of two main parts: the substructure and the superstructure.
+The bridge abutment encompasses any end support structure that connects the bridge to the approaching roadway while transferring loads to the foundation.
+This critical substructure component supports the ends of the bridge and the soil under the road.
+Additionally, substructure can refer to the piling, which transfers the bridge loads from the bridge into the piling and into the deeper layers of the soil.
 The substructure might also have wing walls, which retain the soil along the sides of the bridge abutment.

-Steel sheet pile bridge abutments are an innovative solution which provides savings in time and cost on many types of bridge projects.
-The basic concept of this solution is that the sheet piles can provide both the temporary formwork for the construction of the bridge, as well as the final abutment face and piling support for the bridge deck.
+Steel sheet pile bridge abutments are an innovative solution that provides time and cost savings on many types of bridge projects.
+The basic concept of this solution is that the sheet piles can provide both the lateral support for the soil and the vertical support for the bridge.

 Steel sheet pile bridge abutments are considered an accelerated construction method, significantly reducing the overall construction time in many cases.
-With a concrete abutment, formwork must be built, concrete poured, and curing time allotted to enable the concrete to achieve its design strength.
-With a steel solution, the sheet piles are able to begin carrying loads on the day theyare installed and do not require any formwork.
+With a concrete abutment, temporary retaining walls (often steel sheet piles) are required to install the bearing piles.
+Then formwork must be built, concrete poured, and curing time allotted to enable the concrete to achieve its design strength.
+With a steel sheet pile solution, the sheet piles are driven and a concrete cap is placed on top of the wall to transfer the loads from the bridge to the sheet piles.

-A sheet pile bridge abutment solution is compact, allowing the abutments to be brought closer together to reduce the span length.
+A sheet pile bridge abutment solution, does not require temporary cofferdams, allowing the abutments to be brought closer together, on stream crossings, to reduce the span length.
 Reduction of the span length provides overall reduction in the cost of the superstructure.
-Additionally, due to the compact nature of this solution, disruption of natural streams can be avoided and in-water permitting can be simplified or avoided altogether.
+Additionally, due to the small footprint of this solution, disruption of natural streams can be avoided and in-water permitting can be simplified or avoided altogether.

 Abutment construction process